 Chicago Minimum Wage & Paid Sick Leave Poster Description

-All businesses licensed to operate with the city of Chicago, Illinois with employees covered by the city’s Minimum Wage Ordinance and the Sick Leave Ordinance must post the Chicago Minimum Wage & Paid Sick Leave Poster.
+All businesses licensed to operate with the city of Chicago, Illinois with employees covered by the City’s Worker Protections Law must post the Chicago Minimum Wage & Paid Sick Leave Poster.
 Individuals and entities covered by the law and major features of the poster include:

-- The Minimum Wage Ordinance applies to employers who maintain a facility in the city or are required to be licensed to operate in the city.
-The Minimum Wage Ordinance covers any employee who, in any particular two-week period, performs at least two hours of work for an employer while physically present within the geographic boundaries of the City.
-The Minimum Wage Ordinance also applies to all domestic workers.
+- The Minimum Wage provisions of the Law apply to employers who maintain a facility in the City.
+The Minimum Wage provisions cover any employee who, in any particular two-week period, performs at least two hours of work for an employer while physically present within the geographic boundaries of the City.
+The Minimum Wage provisions also cover domestic workers.

-- The Minimum Wage posting identifies the effective minimum wage and overtime rate for employers with 21 or more employees and the minimum wage rate for employers with 4-20 employees, the youth work minimum wage and overtime rate, and tipped employee minimum wage and overtime rate.
+- The Minimum Wage section identifies the effective minimum wage and overtime rate for employers with 21 or more employees and the minimum wage rate for employers with 4-20 employees, the youth work minimum wage and overtime rate, and tipped employee minimum wage and overtime rate.
 The posting also identifies the minimum wage rate for domestic workers.
-The posting provides information about filing a complaint for a violation of the law with the city and city contact information.

 Paid Sick Leave

-- Chicago’s Paid Sick Leave Ordinance went into effect on July 1, 2017.
-The Ordinance provides covered employees with one hour of paid sick leave for every 40 hours worked, up to 40 hours a year.
+- Chicago’s Paid Sick Leave provisions (MCC 6-105-045) provide covered employees with one hour of paid sick leave for every 40 hours worked, up to 40 hours a year.

-- The Paid Sick Leave Ordinance applies to employers who maintain a facility in the city or are required to be licensed to operate in the city.
-The Paid Sick Leave Ordinance covers hourly employees who work at least 80 hours within a 120-day period.
+- The Paid Sick Leave provisions cover hourly employees who work at least 80 hours within a 120-day period.
 Salaried employees are also covered.
 Salaried employees accrue one hour of paid sick leave for each week worked.

 - Employees may use Paid Sick Leave for their own illness, injury or medical care or to care for a family member with a heath need, to handle matters related to domestic violence or a sex offense, or due to closure of the business or a child’s school.

-- Employers must post the current Chicago Minimum Wage & Paid Sick Leave Poster in a conspicuous place at each facility located within the geographic boundaries of the City where any covered employee works.
+- Employers must post the current Chicago Minimum Wage & Paid Sick Leave Poster in a conspicuous place at the place of employment and provided to each employee with the employee’s first paycheck.

 This poster is available in English and Spanish.